ledo9315/Freelanceportfolio/README.md

 This repository contains the source code for my personal portfolio website.
 The website showcases my projects, skills, and professional experiences.
 It is implemented using HTML, SCSS, CSS, JavaScript, and PHP.

 ## Features
-- Presentation of my projects and skills
-- Contact form for professional inquiries
 - Responsive design for optimal display on various devices

 ## Installation